 Background: Ronald Ernest "Ron" Paul, born August 20, 1935 in Pittsburg, Pennsylvania, is a medical doctor who earned his degree in 1961 from the Duke University School of Medicine.
 After completing his medical internship at Henry Ford Hospital in Detroit, Michigan, Ron Paul served as a flight surgeon in the Air Force from 1963 to 1965, and then served in the National Guard from 1965 to 1968.
 Following his military service, Dr. Paul and his wife, Carol, moved to Texas where he opened a private practice in obstetrics and gynecology, refusing to accept Medicaid or Medicare but offering lowered fees for services at times.

 Ron Paul ran for president on the Libertarian platform in 1988 before attracting a much bigger audience of supporters as, initially, a Republican candidate for president in 2008.
-As a congressman, Ron Paul remains active in DC Capitol Hill affairs despite his outside freedom-oriented activities.
-Ron Paul is a member of numerous committees, including the House Foreign Affairs Committee, the Joint Economic Committee and the Committee on Financial Services.
+As a congressman, Ron Paul remained active in DC Capitol Hill affairs despite his outside freedom-oriented activities.
+Ron Paul was a member of numerous committees, including the House Foreign Affairs Committee, the Joint Economic Committee and the Committee on Financial Services.

 As the founder of Campaign for Liberty, with hundreds of thousands of members, Congressman Ron Paul has become the leading political exponent of the free-market and constitutionalist movement in the United States.